mostrozny/GDPR-plugin/README.md

 ## How to use?

- 1. Download plugin, put gdprplugin.js to your JS folder and gdprplugin.css to your Styles folder.
+ 1. Download plugin, put gdprplugin.js from js folder to your JS folder and gdprplugin.css from css folder to your Styles folder.
  2. Put these lines in  ```<head />``` section:

  example: